kammitama5/kammitama5.github.io/_posts/2017-4-13-Thursday.md

 - This is an interesting book to look at -> Zariski Geometries: Geometry from the Logician's Point of View (Boris Zilber).

 - Also, Saturated Model Theory -> by Gerald E. Sacks, which talks about "Saturated Bubbles" in Model Theory/ MT in general

+## Bugs

+- Formatting errors abound in this template.
+Numbers not printing, indentation and spacing is off.
+Had a similar issue with yesterday's   post.